Reissued with updates to health information.

-Do not travel to Sri Lanka due to COVID-19.
+Reconsider travel to Sri Lanka due to fuel and medicine shortages.
 Exercise increased caution in Sri Lanka due to terrorism.

 Terrorist attacks have occurred in Sri Lanka, with little or no warning, targeting tourist locations, transportation hubs, markets, shopping malls, government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, hospitals, and other public areas.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in remote areas.

 The Centers for Disease Control and Prevention (CDC) has determined Sri Lanka has an unknown level of COVID-19.
 Visit the CDC page for the latest Travel Health Information related to your travel.

 If you decide to travel to Sri Lanka: